 As verifiers in terms of Section 24 of the Building (Scotland) Act 2003 we maintain a register of Building Warrants, Completion Certificates and Enforcement Notices.

 The Building Standards Register is split into two parts.
-Part I contains property data and is available under the 'External Links' section.
+Part I contains property data.
 Part II, which contains supporting documents, specification and plans is available for limited access to interested parties only.

 The British Standards Institute (2005) defines inclusive design as “the design of mainstream products and/or services that are accessible to and usable by as many people as reasonably possible …. without the need for special adaptation or specialised design”.
 Inclusive design should be embedded in the design process and is not something that can be tagged on at the end of a project.